inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 The network contains six hosts (:ned:`StandardHost`) and two switches (:ned:`EthernetSwitch`).

-All hosts are in the same subnet (addresses are sequential from 10.0.0.1 to 10.0.0.6).
-We separate the network into two virtual networks with three hosts each, indicated on the image with red and blue colors.
+We assign IP addresses so that all hosts are in the same subnet (addresses are sequential from 10.0.0.1 to 10.0.0.6).
+We separate the network into two virtual networks, with three hosts each, indicated on the image with red and blue tint of the hosts.
 We assign VLAN ID 1 to the upper VLAN, and VLAN ID 2 to the lower VLAN.

 The two switches are configured to be VLAN aware, but the hosts are not.
 (Thus the switches are responsible for creating the VLANs and adding VLAN tags to packets.

+VLAN IDs are assigned by switch one, depending on a packet's incoming interface, so that packets from host1 have VLAN ID 1, and packets from host2 have VLAN ID 2.
+Furthermode, switch2 sends VLAN ID 1 packets only to the blue tinted hosts, and VLAN ID 2 packets to the red ones.

 Here is part of the ``General`` configuration with Ethernet settings: